ferreira-tb/tauri-store/crates/tauri-plugin-pinia/permissions/autogenerated/reference.md

 ## Default Permission

-Default permissions for the pinia plugin
+Default permissions for the Pinia plugin

 - `allow-clear-autosave`
 - `allow-get-default-save-strategy`